MaxLat/redsphere/README.md

-# INSTALLATION
+# REDSPHERE TEST

+## How to install

+- launch terminal
+- change directory to be in the same folder as docker-compose.yml
-IN A TERMINAL GO TO THE FOLDER WHERE DOCKER-COMPOSE.YML IS TYPE : docker compose up -d
+- type : docker compose up -d
-APPLICATION WILL BE AVAILABE ON http://localhost:3000/
+- application will be availaibe on http://localhost:3000/